 a Total daily dose should be administered as three divided doses.
 Reduced dosages are for patients with renal impairment (creatinine clearance < 79 ml/min).

-b To be administered as 300 mg every other day.
+b The 150 mg daily dose to be administered as 300 mg every other day.

 c For patients with creatinine clearance <15 ml/min, the daily dose should be reduced in proportion to creatinine clearance (e.g., patients with a creatinine clearance of 7.5 ml/min should receive one-half the daily dose that patients with a creatinine clearance of 15 ml/min receive).